-In Computing at Melbourne Junior School, our intention is to help pupils become independent, creative, and respectful digital citizens who are able to solve problems with a broad and transferrable skillset.
+In Computing at Melbourne Junior School, our intention is to help all pupils become independent, creative, and respectful digital citizens who are able to solve problems with a broad and transferrable skillset.
 E:Safety is embedded within the curriculum to make the safety of pupils an integral part of everything we do in Computing, helping to support safeguarding in our school.
 We aim to make computing fun for pupils, inspiring them to develop skills beyond the classroom and building an awareness of all the opportunities the subject provides so that our children are prepared for the ever-growing technological world in which we live.

 At Melbourne Junior School, our Computing curriculum has been designed to be progressive, building upon the skills and knowledge developed in Key Stage 1 and preparing pupils for further development in Key Stage 3.
 Our curriculum ensures pupils learn computing skills from the three recognised aspects of computing within each year of their primary education.